s4fs/sematacc/README.md

 BEFORE YOU START
 ================
-We use Google Analytics to analyze sematacc.meteor.com traffic.
+We use Google Analytics to analyze sematacc.herokuapp.com traffic.
 If you want to use it, too, please set the `ganalaytics` variable to your tracking code (in the form of 'XX-XXXXXXX-X').
 The variable is defined in `client/ganalytics.js`.

 DEPENDENCIES
 ============
-SematAcc is a regular [Meteor](http://meteor.com) application and it requires `Meteor v0.6.0` as a dependency.
+SematAcc is a regular [Meteor](http://meteor.com) application and it requires `Meteor v1.3+` as a dependency.
 Please refer to [Meteor documentation](http://docs.meteor.com) in order to install it.

 Although Microsoft Windows is [unoficially supported](http://win.meteor.com), we advice to try SematAcc either in a GNU/Linux environment or on Mac OS X.

-The first time you try SematAcc, please issue the following command:

-    meteor rebuild-all

-In order to build the provided dependencies.

 USAGE
 =====